 This feature is part of The Academy Way

-THERE AREN’T MANY ACADEMIES IN WORLD FOOTBALL that can boast a history brimming with illustrious names quite like Sporting Lisbon’s.
+THERE ARE FEW ACADEMIES IN WORLD FOOTBALL that can boast a history brimming with illustrious names quite like Sporting CP’s.
 The Academia Sporting, located in the Portuguese municipality of Alcochete, has produced a roll call of superstars throughout the ages.
-From Luis Figo to Cristiano Ronaldo, Sporting’s academy is responsible not just for providing quality footballers, but genuine national heroes.
+From Luís Figo to Cristiano Ronaldo, Sporting’s academy is responsible not just for providing quality footballers, but genuine national heroes.